 - If you decide to set up an API key, make sure you create a new key every time you switch bots or if you forget your keys.
 This will revoke the account’s access granted by the previous API key and the exchange will allow you to create new ones easily.

 - Make sure you restrict fund withdrawal access to the bot.
 This feature will allow the bot to only buy and sell coins and protect against scam bots trying to withdraw your money and perform an exit scam:

 - For extra security, you can restrict access to only a list of authorized IP addresses meaning that even if other people get access to your API key, they will not be able to bypass the whitelisting (never say never though, hackers can possibly bypass this and the exchange security).

-Disclaimer: This article only represent my unbiased opinion about trading bots.
-Any brand of trading bots used in the article should not be construed as a my personal recommendation or preference but only as examples used for educational purposes.
+Disclaimer: This article only represents my unbiased opinion about crypto trading bots.
+Any brand of trading bots used in the article should not be construed as my personal recommendation or preference but only as examples used for educational purposes.

 About the Author:

 Andre S. is a software developer with more than 7 years of experience, part-time cryptocurrency investor since mid-2017 and currently a novice trader.
 He created his twitter account to document his journey into learning how to trade cryptocurrencies for free and share free resources and tips on a daily basis.
 He also enjoys building TradingView indicators that could facilitate learning for newer traders and already released an indicator that offered 8 different EMAs, 8 different MAs, 1 Bollinger band and Ichimoku cloud combined (total of 18 indicators) into a single indicator in order to bypass TradingView 3 indicators restriction for free accounts.

 Follow his twitter account for more updates and if you would like to challenge yourself also start learning how to trade for free!